streamich/node-multicore/README.md

 ```

-### Loading a function
+### Single function modules

-This method will create a module out of a single function and load it in the
+The `fun()` method will create a module out of a single function and load it in
-thread pool.
+the main thread pool.

 ```ts
 import {fun} from 'node-multicore';